-Hong Kong police clear protesters from legislature building
+Riot police clear away protests from Hong Kong legislature

-HONG KONG (AP) — Hundreds of protesters in Hong Kong swarmed into the legislature’s main building Monday night, tearing down portraits of legislative leaders and spray-painting pro-democracy slogans on the walls of the main chamber as frustration over a lack of response from the administration to opposition demands boiled over.
+HONG KONG (AP) — Hundreds of protesters swarmed into Hong Kong’s legislature Monday night, defacing portraits of lawmakers and spray-painting pro-democracy slogans in the chamber before vacating it as riot police cleared surrounding streets with tear gas and then moved inside.

-Police carrying riot shields and firing tear gas moved in shortly after midnight to clear surrounding streets and then moved into the already vacated legislative chambers.
-A spokesman had earlier broadcast a warning that “appropriate force” would be used in the clearance operation, but there was no immediate word on any arrests or injuries.

-The flashing blue and red lights of dozens of police vans and buses lit up the abandoned streets leading to the legislature.

-The sharp escalation in tactics came on the anniversary of the former British colony’s return to China, a city holiday, and reflected mounting frustration with Hong Kong’s leader for not responding to protesters’ demands after several weeks of demonstrations.
+The three-hour occupation, which ended early Tuesday, came on the 22nd anniversary of the former British colony’s return to China, a city holiday, and reflected mounting frustration with Hong Kong’s leader for not responding to protesters’ demands after several weeks of demonstrations.
+The protests were sparked by a government attempt to change extradition laws to allow suspects to be sent to China for trial.

-The protesters whacked away at thick glass windows until they shattered them and then pried open steel security gates which they propped open to gain entrance to the building.
-Police in riot gear retreated as the protesters entered about 9 p.m., avoiding a confrontation and giving them the run of the building.
+Protesters whacked away at thick glass windows until they shattered and then pried open steel security gates.
+Police initially retreated as the protesters entered, avoiding a confrontation and giving them the run of the building.

-They stood on lawmakers’ desks in the main legislative chamber, painted over the territory’s emblem high up on a wooden wall and wrote slogans calling for a democratic election of the city’s leader and denouncing now-suspended extradition legislation that sparked the protests.
+Demonstrators stood on lawmakers’ desks and painted over the territory’s emblem on a wall.
+The crowd also wrote slogans calling for a democratic election of the city’s leader and denouncing the extradition legislation.
 Many wore yellow and white helmets, face masks and the black T-shirts that have become their uniform.

-Police announced about 10:30 p.m. that they would clear the area, asking protesters to leave.
+Police then announced that they would soon move in.
+A spokesman had earlier broadcast a warning that “appropriate force” would be used.
+Officers approached shortly after midnight and entered the legislative chambers after protesters had already left.
+There was no immediate word on any arrests or injuries.

-The actions prompted organizers of a separate peaceful march against the extradition bill to change the endpoint of their protest from the legislature to a nearby park, after police asked them to either call it off or change the route.
+The actions prompted organizers of a separate peaceful march against the extradition bill to change the endpoint of their protest from the legislature to a nearby park, after police asked them to call it off or change the route.
 Police wanted the march to end earlier in the Wan Chai district, but organizers said that would leave out many people who planned to join the march along the way.

 Police estimated 190,000 people joined the peaceful march, the third major one in as many weeks.
 Organizers estimated the number at 550,000.

-Hong Kong has been wracked by weeks of protests over a government attempt to change extradition laws to allow suspects to be sent to China to face trial.
-The proposed legislation, on which debate has been suspended indefinitely, increased fears of eroding freedoms in the territory, which Britain returned to China on July 1, 1997.
+The extradition proposal has heightened fears of eroding freedoms in the territory, which Britain returned to China on July 1, 1997.
+Debate on the measure has been suspended indefinitely.
 Protesters want the bills formally withdrawn and Hong Kong’s embattled leader, Carrie Lam, to resign.

-Lam, who has come under withering criticism for trying to push the legislation through, pledged to be more responsive to public sentiment but has not responded directly to protesters’ demands.
+Lam, who has come under withering criticism for trying to push the legislation through, called a rare pre-dawn news conference with security officials at police headquarters.
+She noted that two entirely different protests happened Monday — one a generally orderly march that reflected Hong Kong’s inclusiveness, the other using vandalism and violence.

-In an address after a flag-raising ceremony marking the anniversary of the handover, Lam said the protests and two earlier marches that attracted hundreds of thousands of participants have taught her that she needs to listen better to youth and people in general.
+On Monday, in an address after a flag-raising ceremony marking the anniversary of the handover, Lam said the protests had taught her that she needs to listen better to young people and others.
+She insisted her government has good intentions and pledged that future work would be “closer and more responsive to the aspirations, sentiments and opinions of the community.”

-“This has made me fully realize that I, as a politician, have to remind myself all the time of the need to grasp public sentiments accurately,” she told the gathering in the city’s cavernous convention center.

-She insisted her government has good intentions, but said “I will learn the lesson and ensure that the government’s future work will be closer and more responsive to the aspirations, sentiments and opinions of the community.”

 Security guards pushed pro-democracy lawmaker Helena Wong out of the room as she shouted at Lam to resign and withdraw the “evil” legislation.
 She later told reporters she was voicing the grievances and opinions of the protesters, who could not get into the event.